AssTractionHero/cytube/docs/frequently-asked-questions.md

 [6IRC](http://webchat.6irc.net/?channels=cytube).
 Please be patient; users in the support channel may not respond immediately.
-Most of the users in the channel are in the United States, so if you have trouble getting a response, please try to come during USA daytime hours.
+Most of the users in the channel are in the United States, so if you have trouble getting a response, please try to come during U.S.A. daytime hours.

 You can also get support for CyTube via email.
 CyTube is developed by [calzoneman/cyzon](mailto:cyzon@cytu.be), but